HenrikSZ/HenrikSZ/README.md

 ## What I want to do in the future

-- Finish 2nd year so that people finally acknowledge my work ;)
 - Intern in web dev, applications, or embedded (almost anything is interesting tbh)